DevFestVienna/devfest-at-site/call.md

 **Call for Speakers is open!**

 ####Topics####
-The theme of DevFest Vienna 2016 is **Topics for 2017**.
+As always DevFest Vienna is about new trends in software development for mobile, cloud, social and web.
 You are encouraged to submit talks about upcoming and trending topics which will be relevant in the future.

 ####Type of Sessions####
 A regular talk (e.g. presentation, tech talk, etc) is supposed